“The Brave Ones”: Improving pedagogy inside schools

 In the second year, implementation of the new model is expanded and leading people identified to serve as future mentors.
 Already in the second year, we expect to see outcomes from the new learning processes.

-In the third year, IDE supports and strengthens the leading people, enabling them to work independently after the end of the program.
+In the third year, DI supports and strengthens the leading people, enabling them to work independently after the end of the program.